awslabs/gluonts/docs/community/devsetup.rst

 If you are editing docstrings in source code, you can preview them with the following commands::

-    rm -Rf docs/api                  # remove previously generated *.rsts python setup.py docs             # generate the docs, ensure that there
-                                     # are no syntax errors and warnings
-    open docs/_build/html/index.html # open the generated docs in a browser
+    make -C docs html                # generate the docs open docs/_build/html/index.html # open the generated docs in a browser

+Ensure that there are no syntax errors and warnings before committing a PR.

 If you are directly editing ``*.rst`` files within the ``docs`` folder, you can use a ``sphinx-autobuild`` autobuild session that starts a web server and